 OCR GCSE for Classical Civilisation (9-1)

-Classical Civilisation will be offered on our Key Stage 4 curriculum for the first time in September 2018.
+Classical Civilisation was offered on our Key Stage 4 curriculum for the first time in September 2018.
 Classical Civilisation, more commonly known as Classics, is the study of Ancient Greece and Ancient Rome.
 It consists of the study of the literature, history, philosophy and visual arts of Greece and Rome, giving insight into their social, cultural and political values as well as their beliefs.

 There are two topics studied across Year 10 and 11.
 One is a thematic study on Myth and Religion and the other a study of Literature and Culture.
 There are two exams which are both taken at the end of Year 11.
 Both exams are 1 hour 30 minutes and are worth 50% of the GCSE grade.